 In the event you accidentally open that attachment, or runs that legitimate looking installation file, you want to be confident that your device security has your back.

 Worms are quite nasty.
 They are often initiated by dodgy e-mail attachments, similar to Trojan's.
-However, once they are on your machine or network, they can self replicate and infiltrate all other machines and services that are accessible.
+However, once they are on your machine or network, they can self replicate and infiltrate all other machines and accessible services.

 Worms have been around for years, just like Spyware.
 They were the scourge of companies and IT support teams in the late `1990s are early 2000s, when e-mail was exploding in popularity.